 Find out exactly which perks and benefits are best for your business in our guide on The Great Perk Search.

-We’ve covered the who and the what, so let's talk about the when: is there ever a perfect moment for giving someone praise or a reward?
+We’ve covered the 'who' and the 'what' of employee recognition, so let's talk about the when: is there ever a perfect moment for giving someone praise or a reward?
 You shouldn't force it of course, but it's good to have a system in place that sends you reminders.
 Plus, you'll want recognition to come naturally.

 On top of that, it's important to note that there’s no one-size-fits-all for companies to give recognition.
 It hugely depends on your values and what you like to give praise for to reinforce those.

 Keep in mind that recognition shouldn't be a short-term campaign to boost morale.
 That won't work, and maybe even do more harm than good.
 You should be consistent in when and how you give out rewards, so your employees know when to expect it and will work towards it.

 Work and life milestones

 Should you really celebrate personal milestones at work?
 Our answer would be yes, definitely.
 Whoever comes to work is more than just an employee, and you can't just shake off the excitement of having a big personal success.
 So, celebrate those birthdays, and send flowers if someone just got engaged.

 Meanwhile, work milestones can be things like work anniversaries.
 By celebrating these, you get the chance to show your appreciation for people continuously showing up - something that should be valued.
 People don’t always stick around for decades, especially nowadays, so you should cherish each year.